kylep/kyle.pericak.com/content/posts/python/python-sql-json.md

 a virtualenv.
 Set the variable values at the top.
 Run the two functions as needed.
 In another window/pane, edit the json files.

-Another option is to use JQ with interactive mysql commands.
-I'm not convering that in this post, though.
+Another option is to use JQ with interactive MySQL commands.
+I'm not covering that in this post, though.